PRINCEKUMAR2025/Mooviz/README.md

 Comment Section: Each movie on Mooviz has its dedicated comment section where users can engage in discussions, share their thoughts, and post reviews.
 This feature encourages community interaction and fosters a sense of camaraderie among movie enthusiasts, allowing users to connect with like-minded individuals and exchange valuable insights and recommendations.

 Google Ads Integration: Mooviz integrates Google Ads within the app to generate revenue while providing users with uninterrupted streaming.
-These non-intrusive ads are strategically placed within the app's interface, ensuring a seamless viewing experience while also supporting the app's sustainability and growth.
+These non-intrusive ads are strategically placed within the app's interface, ensuring a seamless viewing experience while also supporting the app's sustainability and growth.<h2>

 1.Splash Screen
 ![WhatsApp Image 2024-02-01 at 16 01 03_36199149](https://github.com/PRINCEKUMAR2025/Mooviz/assets/96488489/947b839c-0ec3-457b-aa15-a4b4021f62ee)